Reason 1: Performance opportunities

 In your second year, you will do your first public performance as part of the Political Theatre Project in the Black Box theatre.
 This is an opportunity to showcase your abilities to a paying public audience.
 This is a really exciting opportunity to create work that is current and reflective of what is happening in today’s current political climate.
 Therefore, the performance should be constantly evolving and an opportunity to take risks as a group to create a piece of theatre that feels really alive and unique.

 In third year, you perform a full length production from before 1900 in an even bigger venue.
 This is in the scenic stage, which is a really fantastic performance space that each group can really make their own.
-Your group is given a budget from the department with which to build your own set, buy costumes, cover promotional costs and pay for any extras that you might need.
+Your group is given a budget with which to build your own set, buy costumes, cover promotional costs and pay for any extras that you might need.
 This results in performances that all members of the group can be really proud of that look incredibly professional.

 If that isn’t enough group performances for you, you can decide to do another performance in your third year as part of a festival of plays.
 For this you can decide who you want to work with and which play you’d want to work on.
 The module is designed so that you can take your play on after university to different venues or festivals if you should want to.